upvalue/tcl3/README.md

 test is considered a failure, and the implementation should be fixed before updating the snapshots.

-Note that picol "fails" a couple of the parser tests because I rewrote the parser for the other implementations -- aside from fixing a small bug in the Picol parser
+Note that picol "fails" a couple of the parser tests because I rewrote the parser for the other implementations -- aside from fixing a small bug in the Picol parser I don't think there are any meaningful differences.